 Water - Water is provided to this area by California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan prepared for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in the Draft 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.

-Sewer -This area is covered by the East Stockton

-Sanitary Sewer Project and is served by the City of Stockton Collection System 4, as defined in the City's Wastewater Master Plan.
+Sewer -This area is covered by the East Stockton Sanitary Sewer Project and is served by the City of Stockton Collection System 4, as defined in the City's Wastewater Master Plan.
 Service is provided to unincorporated area properties according to out-of-agency agreements.
-Additional sewer lines and connections consistent with the Wastewater Master Plan would have to be constructed to accommodate growth upon annexation.
+Additional sewer lines and connections consistent with the Wastewater Master Plan would have to be constructed to accommodate growth upon annexationSewer system services are provided to portions of this area by the City of Stockton's Sewer System 4 and 9.
+The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit.
+Some parcels currently rely on individual septic systems.

 Drainage - Roadside ditches are used to manage stormwater for the community.
-Because there is no formal storm drain system, there are drainage deficiencies in this area.
+Because there is no formal storm drain system, there There are no drainage deficiencies in this area.